 Criteria Description Maximum Marks

 Internal Assessment Internal Examination 15

 (Summative) Assignment 30

 Attendance 5

 End Term Exam (Summative) End Term Examination 50

 Total 100

-Attendance (Formative) A minimum of 75% Attendance is required to be maintained by a

-student to be qualified for taking up the End Semester examination.

-The allowance of 25% include The allowance of 25% includes all types of leaves including
+Attendance (Formative) A minimum of 75% Attendance is required to be maintained by a student to be qualified for taking up the End Semester examination.
+The allowance of 25% includes all types of leaves including medical leaves.

-medical leaves.